CC3N

 Our special guest speaker closing the event is

-Paul will be followed by drinks reception until 17:00
+Phil will be followed by drinks reception until 17:00

 We would like to thank the following Industry Partners who have sponsored this event